kstateome/canvas-api/README.md

 We don't automatically close the staged artifacts so after checking that the files are ok you can login to the [repository](https://oss.sonatype.org/) and release it.

+After releasing to maven central create a new release in GitHub and use the feature to automatically build the changelog of everything that's changed.

 ## Notes

 Currently this library is hand coded, however there is a machine readable API specification at